Indian cricket team in the West Indies in 1975–76: Series overview

 The Indian captain Bishen Bedi and senior players such as Sunil Gavaskar were incensed by the West Indian tactics.
-They felt that the Umpires could have but had refused to intervene, partly because of crowd pressure.
+They felt that the umpires could have but had refused to intervene, partly because of crowd pressure.
 Gavaskar was particularly upset that the local crowd had chanted 'kill him' as Holding had bowled to Gaekwad and had cheered when the Indian batsman had been knocked out.
-Bedi declared the innings at 306/6, partly out of protest but also because he was not prepared to allow himself and his bowling partner Chandrasekhar, terrible batsmen, to face the West Indian quicks.
+Bedi declared the innings at 306/6, partly out of protest but also because he was not prepared to allow himself and his bowling partner Chandrasekhar, both terrible batsmen, to face the West Indian quicks.
 The West Indies scored 391 in their first innings, and when India went out to bat again they made a solid start but lost Amarnath, Madan Lal and Venkataraghavan in quick succession to slump to 97/5.
 At this point Bedi announced that the Indian innings was over.
-He was without the three batsmen who'd been hit in the first innings, and stated that both he and Chandrasekhar had picked up fielding injuries and that consequently 5 Indian batsmen should be recorded as 'absent hurt'.
+He was without the three batsmen who had been hit in the first innings, and stated that both he and Chandrasekhar had picked up fielding injuries and that consequently 5 Indian batsmen should be recorded as 'absent hurt'.
 The West Indies were left the formality of scoring 13 runs to record the victory in a Test where they had only taken 11 wickets.
 According to Michael Holding:

 'On that surface it was inevitable that some batsmen would be hit against such a pace-based attack as ours, especially as we adopted the tactic of bowling round the wicket, aiming the ball at their bodies.
 I was not too keen on this method since it gives the batsman little chance of avoiding a bouncer, but it was 1–1 in the series and we were under extreme public pressure to win'.

 According to Wisden the Indian team resembled Napoleon's troops in the retreat from Moscow as they boarded their 'plane home.
 Official complaints were made by the Indian Cricket Board concerning the West Indian tactics in the final Test but to no avail.
 After this victory Clive Lloyd developed a strategy based on an attack of four fast bowlers.
 It was to prove successful in the next series, a three-nil victory over England, and was to provide the foundation for the West Indian dominance of Test Cricket for the next 20 years.